B.1.h. Winter Term

 e.
 Upper class students with sufficient credits may elect not to participate in winter term, but no student may remain on campus during winter term unless he or she is enrolled in a winter term course, credit-bearing independent project, on-campus internship, or off-campus internship in the local community.

 f.
 Students who fail winter term courses or independent winter projects will be placed on probation and required to make up a course credit.

 Theses, honors projects, and other work undertaken or completed during winter term as part of a larger project will be graded under the regular grading system; the grade to be based upon an evaluation of the project as a whole.

-d.
-A student who misses the first class of winter term must be excused by a Commons dean or it will be assumed that the student has dropped the course.
+iv.
+A student who misses the first class of winter term must be excused by a student life dean or it will be assumed that the student has dropped the course.